brunovjk/ShopScan/README.md

 No futuro, planejamos adicionar recursos adicionais ao ShopScan.

 Suas contribuições e feedback são valiosos para moldar o futuro do ShopScan.

+## Nota Multilíngue | Multilingual Note:

+- Usuários/Colaboradores:
+Neste momento a documentação do ShopScan está disponível apenas em português.
+Nosso foco é resolver um problema comun de compras no Brasil.
+Agradecemos sua compreensão e agradecemos qualquer feedback enquanto continuamos a desenvolver o projeto.

+- Users/Contributors:
+At this time, ShopScan's documentation is available only in Portuguese.
+Our focus is on addressing a common shopping issues in Brazil.
+We appreciate your understanding and welcome any feedback as we continue to develop the project.